bisson2000/train-maniacs/README.md

 2. Run the forge installer

 3. The forge installer will open.
-Select `Install Server` and choose the installation location to be the root directory of the modpack (The directory that contains server.jar)
+Select `Install Server` and choose the installation location to be the root directory of the modpack

 4. The `run.bat` (Windows) and the `run.sh` (Linux) scripts will get generated.